maths/moodle-qtype_stack/doc/en/CAS/STACK-Maxima_sandbox.md

      cd stack-maxima
      pico maxima-init.mac

-Into the file maxima-init.mac you put the three lines
+The file maxima-init.mac should contain the following three lines:

     file_search_maxima:append([sconcat("<path to your home folder>/stack-maxima/###.{mac,mc}")],file_search_maxima)$
     file_search_lisp:append([sconcat("<path to your home folder>/stack-maxima/###.{lisp}")],file_search_lisp)$
     load("<path to your moodledata>/stack/maximalocal.mac");

-Note that you need to adjust the paths above.
-In order to find the path to maximalocal.mac you can use the following command:
+Note that the paths above need to be completed.
+In order to find the path to maximalocal.mac one can use the following command:

     locate maximalocal.mac